We are engineering artificial intelligence.

 Because development should not be accidental

-Every child is born into a psychological landscape they must learn to navigate attachment, projection, conflict, desire, fear.
+Every child born into a psychological landscape must learn to navigate unconscious impulses that effect attachment, projection, conflict, and desire.

-And yet, there is no map.
+And yet, there is no universal map.
 No structured, developmental sequence that teaches:

-How to process emotion instead of suppress or project it
+How to process emotions instead of repress, suppress and project them

 How trauma distorts perception of everything around us